 It is a truth universally acknowledged, that a professional producer in possession of a good fortune, must be in want of a great director.
 In current China, there is no lack of fortune, but it takes time to locate professional producers and really good directors.
-In the THE CHINESE FILM MARKET 2014 AFM issue, we present 13 young and talented filmmakers who might bring the next new wave of Chinese cinema or drive the Chinese-American co-production to the next stage.
+In the THE CHINESE FILM MARKET 2014 AFM issue, we present 13 talented young filmmakers who might bring the next new wave of cinema or drive the Chinese-American co-production to the next stage.
 We thank EnMaze Pictures, for this grand discovery of talent and new possiblities.

 Born in Northern California, Kate Tsang attended UC San Diego with the intention of studying forensic pathology (to become like her hero, Dana Scully from THE X-FILES), but fell head-first into film instead.
 Since graduating from NYU’s MFA Film program, she’s worked as a makeup artist on numerous films and as an editor/animator for brands like Dom Perignon, Vans, and Opening Ceremony.
 Kate’s most recent film, SO YOU’VE GROWN ATTACHED, is a 2014 National Finalist for the Student Academy Awards and Winner of Best Narrative Short at San Francisco International 2014.